syscat29/syscat29/README.md

 I'm Angel, a full stack developer with a strong inclination for backend development.
 I like creating and maintaining robust and efficient RESTful APIs, designing and managing databases, as well as building full stack apps for fun.
 My frontend skills allow me to understand the complete development lifecycle and collaborate effectively within teams.

+Continually looking to improve myself and grow professionally.

 #### Knowledge

 ###### Frontend